BackSlasher/blog.backslasher.net/content/yum-python-provides.md

 Tags: Python, Scripts, CentOS, Linux
 Slug: yum-python-provides

+### Update 24-06-15
+Thanks to [this page](http://yum.baseurl.org/wiki/5MinuteExamples), I fixed my script.
+It no longer requires root privillages.
+I also muted informational messages because they were not very informational.

 ## The Story
 Today I had a list of files (nagios check scripts), and I wanted to check for every file if there's a package containing it (I'm a big fan of getting files from the repo rather than downloading manually).
 Although YUM provides a way to search for packages containing a file pattern, like this: